RockHong/vim-env/GeneralVimHelp.md

 * go to next place of the word under cursor
 # like *, but reverse

+0 go to beginning of the line
+^ go to the first no-whitespace char in the line
+g_  go to the last no-whitspace char in the line

 ### word motions
 :help word-motions
 w    words forward, seems go to the beginning of next word